Samuel-Benso/writetech-accelerator-portfolio-samuel/blog/blog-posts/blog-post-ranking.md

 ---
 slug: how-to-rank-blog-posts-on-google
-title: How to Make Your Blog Post Rank on Google
+title: How to Rank Your Blog Post on Google
 authors: samuel-benson
 tags: [seo, blogging, google ranking, content writing, docusaurus]
-description: Learn practical SEO techniques to make your blog posts rank higher on Google.
-This guide covers keyword research, on-page SEO, internal linking, meta descriptions, and more with clear steps and examples.
+description: This guide covers keyword research, on-page SEO, internal linking, meta descriptions, and more with clear steps and examples.
 keywords: [how to rank blog post on google, seo for beginners, blog seo tips, rank higher on google, content optimization, on-page seo]
-image: /img/seo-blog-ranking.png
+image: /img/seo-openapi-guide.png
 ---

 <!-- truncate -->